Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 <br>

 ## Further Testing
--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Firefox and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone5, iPhone 6/7/8 & iPhoneX and Android devices.
 -   Testing was done to ensure that all pages were linking correctly.
 -   Friends and family members  across global locations  were asked to review the site and documentation to point out any bugs and/or user experience issues.